Technion-SpotOS/SpotWorkload/README.md

 ## Getting Started

 ### SpotWorkload CR
-A SpotWorkload CR defines a spot instance configuration as outputted from the [CloudCostOptimizer](https://github.com/AdiY10/CloudCostOptimizer), and reflects its utilization in status when the spot-instance begins serving as a cluster node.
+A SpotWorkload CR defines a workload configuration as expected to input in [CloudCostOptimizer](https://github.com/AdiY10/CloudCostOptimizer), and reflects the workload's scheduling decisions and status as it progresses.

-### SpotIstance Controllers
+### SpotWorkload Controllers
 The controllers are responsible for:
-- Ordering the specified spot instance
-- Installing the acquired spot instance as a cluster node
-    - Including tainting and labeling properly
-- Updating CR status with assigned node name
+- Translating the workload's scheduling decisions into tolerations and node affinity rules

 TODO: enhance docs, add examples